FAQ

 It is also important to note that some Intimacy Professionals do choose to use their skills in consent, choreography, and harm reduction within the porn industry.
 This is typically considered a different role entirely, but there is a considerable amount of crossover between the two industries.

-Can an Intimacy Professional create Nudity Riders?
+Can an intimacy professional create Nudity Riders?

 An intimacy professional can draft the layperson terms of a nudity rider to ensure the actors’ boundaries and director’s vision is accurately and thoroughly conveyed.
 However, an intimacy professional cannot write the legal aspects of the nudity rider and cannot give legal advice or council.
 It is always important to consult an attorney to reduce liability.